 1. Reliable and Varied Sources

-The next step is to teach students to spot not only the sources but the variety of sources used.
+Students should be able to not only identify the sources and their qualifications, but the variety and diversity of sources used.
 Journalists shouldn’t be over-reliant on the police, for example.
-Multiple sources should tell the same story.
+Multiple sources should tell the same story, which leads to…

 2. Second Source Verification